Freeze brand: Site selection

 To prepare for branding a site on the animal's hide must be selected.
-Careful selection is important for two reasons: first, certain states and counties have various laws regarding legal brand placement and second, the arrangement of muscles beneath the skin determine whether the death of pigment cells occurs evenly.
+Careful selection is important for two reasons: first, certain states and counties have various laws regarding legal brand placement and second, the arrangement of muscles beneath the skin determines whether the death of pigment cells occurs evenly.
 If a brand is attempted in an area that is partly muscle and partly bone the harder bone will take most of the brand while the flexible muscle tissue is less efficiently cooled and so more lightly branded.
 Modern branding operations are often recorded on video to facilitate the production of records at a later date.

 Brand chilling

 The cupronickel branding irons must be entirely submerged in coolant for 20–30 minutes.
 It is necessary to completely submerge the entire brand head in coolant to ensure an even cryogenic temperature during the actual branding.
 This is required because the high thermal conductivity of cupronickel alloys ensures a warmer portion will rapidly heat cooler areas, leading to an uneven brand.
 Brand irons are ready to use when the coolant bath is no longer boiling, indicating that the brand has reached equilibrium temperature with its cryogenic surroundings.